sparoodata/mongolens_new/README.md

 ```

 > [!TIP]<br>
-> If you encounter permissions errors with `npx`, try running `npx clear-npx-cache` prior to running `npx -y mongodb-lens` (this clears the cache and re-downloads the package).
+> If you encounter permissions errors with `npx` try running `npx clear-npx-cache` prior to running `npx -y mongodb-lens` (this clears the cache and re-downloads the package).

 ### Installation: Docker Hub